Germany shuts down half of its 6 remaining nuclear plants

 “By massively increasing renewable energy and accelerating the expansion of the electricity grid we can show that this is possible in Germany,” Economy and Climate Minister Robert Habeck said.

 Renewable energy sources delivered almost 46% of the electricity generated in Germany in 2021.
-Coal accounted for more than 51%, while nuclear power provided over 13%, according to the Fraunhofer Institute.
+Coal, natural gas and other fossil fuels accounted for nearly 41%, while nuclear power provided over 13%, according to the Fraunhofer Institute.

 Several of Germany’s neighbors have already ended nuclear power or announced plans to do so, but others are sticking with the technology.
 This has prompted concerns of a nuclear rift in Europe, with France planning to build new reactors and Germany opting for natural gas as a “bridge” until enough renewable power is available, and both sides arguing their preferred source of energy be classed as sustainable.